mautic/developer-documentation-new/docs/plugins/config.rst

       - Author of the plugin for attribution purposes.
     * - ``version``
       - string
       - The version should be in a format compatible with :ref:`PHP's standardized version strings<PHP standardized version strings>`.
-The Plugin Manager uses PHP's ``version_compare()`` to determine if the plugin should be upgraded.
+The Plugin Manager uses PHP's ``version_compare()`` to determine if the plugin is eligible for an upgrade.

 Routing config items
 --------------------------